 In this video, digital media lecturer Dr Kevin Veale gives us a step-by-step guide on what to do when you encounter a piece of unverified information online.

-And for a further investigation into conspiracy theories, 1 News journalist Anna Whyte spoke to Dr Danny Osborne, a psychology expert at Auckland University, about how a state of uncertainty can lead people to mistakenly fill in the gaps.
+At the time, 1 News journalist Anna Whyte also spoke to Dr Danny Osborne, a psychology expert at Auckland University, about how a state of uncertainty can lead people to mistakenly fill in the gaps.

 New Zealand's second community Covid-19 wave has seen an aggressive rise of conspiracy theories and erroneous rumours sweep the country.